 A template consists of fragments.
 Some fragments don’t change and others can produce variable content.

 Placeholders are a type of fragments that can produce variable content.
 A placeholder gets resolved to an actual value as part of rendering the template.
-By default,

 } enclose placeholders.